bmehta/wmt/README.md

 ## Testing

-There are two kinds of tests in the `gannett-ui` application: Unit tests and end-to-end tests.
+There are two kinds of tests in the `wmt` application: Unit tests and end-to-end tests.

 ### Running Unit Tests

 * The configuration is found at `karma.conf.js`.
 * The unit tests are found next to the code they are testing and have an `_test.js` suffix (e.g.
-  `view_test.js`).
+  `detail_test.js`).

 The easiest way to run the unit tests is to use the supplied npm script: